cpputest/cpputest/README_InstallCppUTest.txt

  Allow VS.NET to convert the files by clicking "yes to all" Run without debugging, see the test results in the command window

- NOTE: To create your own project, you need to hae CppUTest and your project compiled with the same compile and link settings
+ NOTE: To create your own project, you need to have CppUTest and your project compiled with the same compile and link settings

  NOTE: VC6 test runs may report memory leaks.

-4. Setup the support scripts.
+4. to setup the support scripts.
 These scripts work in various unix systems and cygwin.  (these are quite handy)  If you are using windows install some tool like cygwin, msys or MKSToolkit to run these scripts.
  > cd <someDirectory>/CppUTest/CppSourceTemplates